SotirisTouliopoulos/dingo/README.md

 - `cop_coeff` is a variable that defines the width of copula's diagonal.
 - `lower_triangle` is a `boolean` value that when `True` keeps only the lower triangular matrix.
 This can be useful for visualization purposes.
 - `corr_matrix` is the calculated correlation matrix with dimensions equal to the number of reactions of the given model.
+- `indicator_dict` is a dictionary containing the pearson filtered reactions combinations, alongside their copula's indicator value and a classification for the correlation.

 I also implemented a `plot_corr_matrix` function that visualizes the correlation matrix given as an input with a heatmap plot.
 In reduced models, there is an option to plot only the remained reactions names, if they are provided in a list.